min2ha/ukwa-site/content/target/37531/index.en.md

   "subject": "EU Referendum"
 }

-# Spectator, The: BLOGS COFFEE HOUSE Barack Obama is right to offer his government’s view on the EU referendum

 Spectator, The: BLOGS COFFEE HOUSE Barack Obama is right to offer his government’s view on the EU referendum